 Welcome to the Dharmadatu Sangha

-The Dharmadatu Sangha was created as a vehicle in which to communicate the Dharma within a Western context in the 21st century and to provide others with an opportunity to formalise their own commitment to the Dharma Path within that context.
-Its teachings are drawn from within all of the major traditons of Buddhism but an emphasis is placed on the individual practitioner filtering out what is useful for their growth and development and what is not under the guidance of its Dharma Director Tiratnadana.
+The Dharmadatu Buddhist Order exists as an expression of a new era in which the Dharma is taught within a Western context without recourse to religious beliefs or cultural institutionalisation.
+The Order provides an opportunity for those new to Buddhism to formalise their own commitment to the Dharma Path within that context.
+Its teachings are drawn from within all of the major traditions of Buddhism but an emphasis is placed on the individual practitioner filtering out what is helpful for their growth and development and what is not under the guidance of its Dharma Director Tiratnadana.

 The Mandurah Dharma & Meditation Centre

-Tuesdays: 10am to 11am Meditation Class for Newcomers & Regulars
+Tuesdays: 10am to 11am – Meditation Class for Newcomers & Regulars with Katannu

-Wednesdays: 7.30pm to 8.30pm Meditation Class for Newcomers & Regulars
+Wednesdays: 7.30pm to 8.30pm – Meditation Class for Newcomers & Regulars with Dharmasenna

-Thursdays: 10am to 11am Meditation Class for Newcomers & Regulars
+Thursdays: 10am to 11am – Meditation Class for Newcomers & Regulars with Tiratnadana

 (Q) What does the name Dhamadatu Sangha mean?